Jiangyin: Modern era

+Japanese naval aircraft began attacking the Jiangyin defenses on 16 August.
+Sustained aerial bombardment severely degraded the Chinese First Fleet, whose surviving crews shifted to shore-based positions and continued resistance with salvaged guns.
+Japanese naval forces—comprising the Third Fleet, three carrier divisions, and two combined air groups—were deployed to break the Jiangyin blockade over the following months.

+By late November, Japanese ground forces had outflanked the Xicheng defensive line (Wuxi-Jiangyin line, 錫澄線) linking Jiangyin fortress to Wuxi.
+The Siege of Jiangyin Fortress was the last major engagement before the Japanese advance on Nanjing; the defense delayed the Japanese Yangtze crossing until 9 December 1937.

 In 1941, during the Second Sino-Japanese War, the Chinese Communist Party and its affiliated New Fourth Army established four county-level governments within and around the territory of Jiangyin: Jiangyin County, Chengdong County (also known as Yuxi), Chengxi County, and Shazhou County.

 On April 22, 1949, Jiangyin came under the administration of the Changzhou Special District (常州专区) within the Southern Jiangsu Administrative Office (苏南行署) after the founding of the People's Republic of China.
 On February 6, 1953, it was transferred to the Suzhou Special District (苏州专区).
 In 1961 (officially approved on November 29, 1957 and implemented on December 1, 1961), nine communes in the northeastern part of Jiangyin County were reassigned to form the new Shazhou County (now Zhangjiagang City).

 On January 18, 1983, Jiangsu Province implemented a "municipal-over-county" administrative system reform, under which Jiangyin County became administratively subordinate to the prefecture-level city of Wuxi.

 On 23 April 1987, the State Council of China approved Jiangyin's designation as a county-level city.